Skip to main content

 ECCLESIASTICAL LEADER RESOURCES

-Students who are members of the Church of Jesus Christ of Latter-day Saints may be endorsed only by the bishop of the ward (1) in which they live and (2) that holds their current Church membership record.
+Students who are members of The Church of Jesus Christ of Latter-day Saints may be endorsed only by the bishop of the ward (1) in which they live and (2) that holds their current Church membership record.

-Students who are not members of the Church of Jesus Christ of Latter-day Saints may be endorsed by (1) the local ecclesiastical leader of their religious affiliation if the student is an active member of the congregation, (2) the Latter-day Saint bishop of the ward in which they currently reside, or (3) the nondenominational BYU chaplain.
+Students who are not members of The Church of Jesus Christ of Latter-day Saints may be endorsed by (1) a Latter-day Saint bishop, or (2) the nondenominational BYU chaplain.

 Level 1 Endorsements – Bishop Only

-• Students applying for graduation
+· Students applying for graduation.

 Level 2 Endorsements – Bishop and Stake Presidency

-• Newly applying students (this includes new freshmen, transfer students, and students applying to a BYU graduate school program)
+· Newly applying students (this includes new freshmen, transfer students, and students applying to a BYU graduate school program)

-• Students who are on Mission Deferment.
+Students who are on Mission Deferment.
 Once a Mission Deferment is placed on a student’s account, the student needs to complete the Level 2 endorsement, regardless of the amount of time that has transpired since the deferment was placed.
 Mission Presidents have the ability to complete the endorsement for both the Bishop and Stake Presidency levels.

 • Ecclesiastical leaders are NOT permitted to reveal confessional conversations to the HCO unless the student has voluntarily signed a privacy waiver.
 A bishop does not share any information with the HCO, and the HCO does not share any information with a bishop or other ecclesiastical leader without a student’s prior written consent.